nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 Generates a decline box dialog with the information about the gamer who declined the invite.

 We use a ``decline_game`` template here that we created earlier.
-Time to fill it in.
+Let's fill in the template.

 .. literalinclude:: ex/tic26.ms
     :language: javascript
     :linenos:

-It just renders the decline message using the passed in player information.
+As we can see it just renders the decline message using the passed in player information.

 The game_invite_box_show Function
 ---------------------------------